 As a school, we are always keen to ensure that we work in partnership with parents.
 We have an open door policy to allow informal exchange of views and concerns.
 Parents have a daily opportunity to discuss any matters arising with their child's class teacher or the head.
-Our SENDCo, works on a part-time basis and is available for meetings on and Thursdays and Fridays.
+Our SENDCo, works on a part-time basis and is available for meetings on Thursday and Friday after school.

 On a more formal basis, we have Parents' Evenings in the Autumn and Spring terms where we keep parents informed about their child's learning.
-In addition to this, teachers will meet with parents of children on the SEND register in the Autumn, Spring and Summer term to review old targets and explain new targets (IEP meetings).
-In the summer term, parents will be able to meet with their child's class teacher for the following academic year as well as discussing previous and new targets.
-After meeting to discuss the IEP targets, the updated IEP and One Page Profile will be sent home to parents for their own record keeping.
+In addition to this, teachers will meet with parents of children on the SEND register in the Autumn, Spring and Summer term to review IEP targets and explain new targets.
+This meeting allows parents to meet their child's class teacher for the following academic year as well as discussing previous and new targets.
+After meeting to discuss the IEP targets, the updated IEP and Passport (Summer term) will be sent home to parents for their own record keeping.
 A formal written end of year report will be sent out during the summer term.
 We find the school's open culture facilitates good lines of communication with parents.